Andre-Aguillard/seniorDesign2020/README.md

 3. The output file will then be qamConversion.txt located in the same directory

+## QAM16ToData.c

+The rtl-sdr tools can be found in the folder rtl-sdr tools and are used for receiving and demodulating signals at a specific frequency.

+more information about the tools can be found here: https://osmocom.org/projects/rtl-sdr/wiki/Rtl-sdr

 ## Solar Tracker
-The solar Tracker program can be foind in the Solar Tracker folder and the main program is followLight.c
+The solar Tracker program can be found in the Solar Follower folder and the main program is followLight.c

+## SENDING AND RECIEVING data

+To send data from the HACK-RF use the following:

+To receive use the following:

 ## The Plan for the rest of the project
 The plan is to connect this program with the liquid dsp and HackRF tools to send